-Flowers bloom in spring and so, Keukenhof is only open a few weeks a year, from mid-March to mid-May.
+Flowers bloom in spring.
+For this reason, Keukenhof is only open a few weeks a year, from mid-March to mid-May.
 From the middle of March the crocuses, hyacinths and narcissi bloom.
-The tulips bloom a little later, typically beginning in early April, and peaking at the mid/end of the month.
+The tulips bloom a little later, typically beginning in early April, and peaking at the mid/end of April.

-With tulips being the highlight, the best time to visit Keukenhof is mid-April.
+With tulips being the highlight, the best time to visit Keukenhof is the second half of April.

 What to See in Keukenhof?

 Note that Keukenhof is a garden.
-The huge, colorful tulip fields are therefore not to be found in the park itself, but in the many side streets around the park.
+The huge, colorful tulip fields are therefore not to be found in the park itself, but in the small side streets around the park.

 Activities for Children

-Keukenhof is particularly suitable for families with children.
+Keukenhof is a great place to visit with children.
 There are many activities available, from designing your own flower mosaic and wreaths to lessons on tulip facts and history.